stuart23/square-ig/README.md

 This is a one-time setup, so there is no need to store the tf state file after it is created.

-### Setup google drive
+### Setup square
-Create a google drive and share it with the email address given in the `service_account` output from terraform.
-You should give it Content Manager (or Manager?) permissions to read and write to the drive.
-Setup another Github Actions `drive_name` = Name of the google drive to use.
+Create a square application through the

 If you get a 404 error in the `Get Google Drive ID` Github actions step, the drive may not have been shared correctly.